shihab97820/base-learning/README.md

 Every day I gain a deeper understanding of how Base is shaping the future of onchain innovation, and I'm excited to continue learning and building.

 **#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**

+## Day 3 – Learning Base Development 🚀

+Today I explored more about building on Base and how developers can create scalable onchain applications using Base's developer tools and documentation.

+I learned about the importance of GitHub for tracking progress, collaborating with other builders, and maintaining open-source projects.
+I also continued improving my understanding of Base's ecosystem and development workflow.

+Every day brings new knowledge, and I'm excited to keep building, learning, and contributing to the future of onchain innovation.

+**#Base #BuildOnBase #Onchain #Ethereum #Web3 #100DaysOfBase**